SainathYelamanchali/GameOfThree/README.md

 Game repo link : https://github.com/SainathYelamanchali/GameOfThree

-This project is developed as event driven micro-service which enables to play game of three between two players After two players services are started , game can be initiated and continues to play till one of the player reached 1.
+This project is developed on Windows environment as event driven micro-service which enables to play game of three between two players.
+After two players services are started , game can be initiated and continues to play till one of the player reached 1.
 The communication between two micro-services is done by Rabbit Mq messaging.